-Participants meet at regular intervals to discuss and provide feedback regarding their difficulties, if any and suggestions for improvements.
+Interactive meetings with Participants are conducted at regular intervals to discuss and provide feedback regarding their difficulties, if any and suggestions for improvements.
 Apart from this, for specific areas taken up for development, users are consulted through specific user group meetings.
 Consultation Papers are issued to members and usually to general public as well when a major structural change is proposed and feedbacks are duly considered.